apache/seatunnel/docs/en/connector-v2/source/SqlServer-CDC.md

 | debezium.*                                     | config   | No       | -       | Pass-through Debezium's properties to Debezium Embedded Engine which is used to capture data changes from SqlServer server.<br/>See more about<br/>the [Debezium's SqlServer Connector properties](https://debezium.io/documentation/reference/1.6/connectors/sqlserver.html#sqlserver-connector-properties)                                                                                                                                                                                                                                                                                                         |
 | format                                         | Enum     | No       | DEFAULT | Optional output format for SqlServer CDC, valid enumerations are "DEFAULT"、"COMPATIBLE_DEBEZIUM_JSON".                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | common-options                                 |          | no       | -       | Source plugin common parameters, please refer to [Source Common Options](common-options.md) for details.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |

+### Enable Sql Server CDC

+1. Check whether the CDC Agent is enabled

+> EXEC xp_servicecontrol N'querystate', N'SQLServerAGENT'; <br/>
+> If the result is running, prove that it is enabled.
+Otherwise, you need to manually enable it
+> 2. Enable the CDC Agent
+> /opt/mssql/bin/mssql-conf setup

+3. The result is as follows

+> 1) Evaluation (free, no production use rights, 180-day limit)
+> 2) Developer (free, no production use rights)
+> 3) Express (free)
+> 4) Web (PAID)
+> 5) Standard (PAID)
+> 6) Enterprise (PAID)
+> 7) Enterprise Core (PAID)
+> 8) I bought a license through a retail sales channel and have a product key to enter.

+4. Set the CDC at the library level
+   Set the library level below to enable CDC.
+At this level, all tables under the libraries of the enabled CDC automatically enable CDC

+> USE TestDB; -- Replace with the actual database name <br/>
+> EXEC sys.sp_cdc_enable_db;<br/>
+> SELECT name, is_tracked_by_cdc  FROM sys.tables  WHERE name = 'table'; -- table Replace with the name of the table you want to check

 ## Task Example